MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportetwevent8.md

 ## -description

-The **StorPortEtwEvent8** publishes an Event Tracing for Windows (ETW) event to a storage trace channel.
-The miniport can log eight general purpose ETW parameters.
-The ETW parameters are expressed as eight name-value pairs.
+**StorPortEtwEvent8** logs an Event Tracing for Windows (ETW) event with eight general-purpose ETW parameters to a storage trace channel.

 ## -parameters